-RWJBH and Rutgers have attracted, and continue to attract, clinicians, researchers, teachers, and students from around the world.
+RWJBH and Rutgers continue to attract clinicians, researchers, teachers, and students from around the world.
 Since the effective date of the MAA, RWJBH has made an initial investment of \$100 million and committed approximately \$50 million per year to the Rutgers affiliation.
 In total, more than one billion dollars over 20 years is anticipated to be invested to expand the education and research missions of the academic health system.
-The affiliation includes Rutgers Cancer Institute of New Jersey (CINJ), the State's only National Cancer Institute-designated Comprehensive Cancer Center and the Rutgers Institute for Translational Medicine and Science, a recipient of the National Institute of Health's Clinical Translational Science Award distinguishing the partnership as only one of a small group of institutions with access to clinical studies in both oncology and non-oncology.
+The affiliation includes CINJ and the Rutgers Institute for Translational Medicine and Science, a recipient of the National Institute of Health's Clinical Translational Science Award distinguishing the partnership as only one of a small group of institutions with access to clinical studies in both oncology and non-oncology.